 On May 27, 2021, USCIS published guidance regarding an applicant’s registration to vote through a state’s department of motor vehicles or other state benefit application process and the effects on an applicant’s good moral character.
 This guidance also clarified that USCIS will not penalize applicants who unknowingly or unwilfully register to vote and that USCIS does not consider an applicant to have unlawfully registered to vote if they did not complete or sign the voter registration section.

 On May 28, 2021, USCIS published guidance to clarify that certain naturalization applications filed by veterans of the U.S. armed forces who served honorably during specifically designated periods of hostility and meet all other statutory requirements for naturalization are able to naturalize and become U.S. citizens in accordance with U.S. immigration laws.

 Now, in July of this year, The Administration still aims to make more progress and USCIS still has more to work through.
 With a rapidly changing legal landscape, it is important to have adequate representation for you and your family.

 Do you or a loved one need help with your immigration case?
-Call us today for a free consultation.
+Call us today for a consultation.